aanchal-fatwani/js-best-practices/README.md

     In this example, we use `splice()` to remove the element at index 1 (which is "banana") from the array.
 As a result, the length of the array is now 2 and the element at index 1 is "orange".

     In conclusion, `splice()` method should be used to remove elements from an array instead of `delete` method because `splice()` method can completely remove an element from an array and update its length and indices.
-On the other hand, `delete` method only sets the element to `undefined`, leaving its place in the array with an gap of `undefined`.
+On the other hand, `delete` method only sets the element to `undefined`, leaving its place in the array with a gap of `undefined`.
 Therefore, `splice()` method provides a cleaner and more consistent way of manipulating arrays.

     **[⬆ Back to Top](#table-of-contents)**